kylpo/react-playbook/notes/immutable.md

 Clearly draws the line between [App-dependent components](https://github.com/kylpo/react-playbook/blob/master/component-architecture/4_Component-Dependencies.md#app-dependent) (has Immutable prop data) vs [lib components](https://github.com/kylpo/react-playbook/blob/master/component-architecture/4_Component-Dependencies.md#what-is-the-criteria-for-lib-components-and-functions) (no Immutable prop data)

 ## Cons
-Your components will have to deal with immutable.js props.
+Your components will have to deal with Immutable.js props.
 Especially for presentational components, using immutable's api may be undesirable.
+This can be addressed with container components to convert Immutable to regular javascript, which is a hassle, but likely necessary.

+Immutable.js increases bundle size (~60KB unzipped, I think)

+Also seen discussions from facebook about performance issues on large projects.
+(TODO: find talk from Relay team talking about immutable perf issues)

+## Conclusions
+I love the idea and features, but for now it is just too much of a bother to use.
+Would really like to see these primitives one day in javascript without a library!